 Description: This unit of study introduces students to the fundamental principles of economics and their application to business decision making and development of economic policy.
 Students will be introduced to the economic way of thinking and how key concepts, theories and methods of modern economic analysis can be applied to everyday economic issues and problems.
 Key areas covered include: demand and supply analysis, the competitive nature of markets within which firms operate, the national economy, business cycles, inflation, unemployment, and monetary and fiscal policy.
-Particular emphasis is placed on reviewing contemporary economic issues and how economics affects almost every aspect of business. highlighting economics as the fundamental discipline underpinning the study of most business specialisations.
+Particular emphasis is placed on reviewing contemporary economic issues and how economics affects almost every aspect of business, highlighting economics as the fundamental discipline underpinning the study of most business specialisations.
 The unit will support students to develop skills enabling them apply economics principles to a range of common problems in a variety of contexts and will develop a range of transferable skills to be of value in employment.
 The learning and teaching in the unit supports and prepares students for further study and the workplace through the scaffolded development of academic and professional skills.

-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Discuss the basic fundamental problem of scarcity facing modern societies;

-2. Demonstrate the developing use of the market dynamics model in economic reasoning and problem solving; 3.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Discuss the basic fundamental problem of scarcity facing modern societies; 2.
+Demonstrate the developing use of the market dynamics model in economic reasoning and problem solving; 3.
 Analyse key forces that influence economic decision making for sustainable use of resources; 4.
 Evaluate key economic indicators relevant to business, household and government for sustainable development; 5.
 Apply and explain elementary economic theories and techniques in business decision making and government policy, incorporating social, cultural and environmental objectives; and 6.
 Demonstrate the development of key fundamental academic and professional skills required for further study and the workforce.

-Class Contact: This unit of study will be taught for five (5) hours per week over fifteen (15) weeks, normally to be delivered as three (3) and two (2) hour blocks using face-to-face and blended delivery modes.
+Class Contact: This unit of study will be taught for five (5) hours per week over fifteen (15) weeks, normally to be delivered as three (3) and two (2) hour blocks using face to-face and blended delivery modes.
 Activities will comprise teacher-led instruction and discussion, selected activities and demonstration by the teacher and students.
 Students are required to use VU Collaborate weekly to prepare for the weekly lessons and to work through the class activities collaboratively.

-Required Reading: There are no required texts for this unit.
-Resources will be made available on VU Collaborate.
-Students may choose to access the following recommended text: Layton, A., Robinson, T., and Tucker, B.T.
-(2012) Economics for Today, 4th Edition, Cengage Leaming, South Melbourne, Australia

-Assessment: Assignment, Analytical Assignment (1000 words, 30%.
-Test, Class Test (500 words), 20%.
+Required Reading:Layton, A., Robinson, T., and Tucker, B.T.
+(2012) 5th Edition Economics for Today Cengage Learning, South Melboume, Australia Assessment:Assignment, Analytical Assignment (1000 words, 25%.
+Test, Class Test (500 words), 15%.
+Test, Class Test (500 words), 10%.
 Examination, Final Exam (1500 words), 50%.